freealise/freealise/audionoise/readme.md

 // What should we do about silence? (c) https://github.com/torvalds/AudioNoise/issues?q=is%3Aissue%20state%3Aopen%20author%3Afreealise

-- threshold (values below are multiplied by ratio of 1 to threshold level and squared then divided back), volume tracking (as final multiplier) and up/down option for compressor (to remove finger noise and keep the dynamics of notes), expander; realtime pot control for everything; parametric eq out of boost (3 parameters + filter switch); test MA filter for bitcrusher; keep chorus with pitch
+- threshold (values below are multiplied by ratio of 1 to threshold level and squared then divided back), volume tracking (as final multiplier) and up/down option for compressor (to remove finger noise and keep the dynamics of notes), expander; realtime pot control for everything; parametric eq (formant filter) out of boost (3 parameters + filter switch); test MA filter for bitcrusher; keep chorus with pitch
 - reverb (echo) can be algorithmic with set of delays separated by not one sample as in a convolver but several (impulse response with loudest subset of values, find average base frequency to scatter delays and avoid comb filtering)
 - volume sensitive waveshaper (flanger) with crossfade that can subtract original harmonics, beat generator (phaser) with volume / cutoff / dispersion